ankitects/anki-manual/src/platform/mac/installing.md

 Disadvantages of the Qt6 version:

 - Tabbed windows (eg in full screen) are no longer possible.
+- Some Macbook Air M1 users have reported that the Qt5 version ran faster for them.
 - Some add-ons currently only work with the Qt5 version.

 ## Upgrading